algorithmiaio/dev-center/_pages/client-guides/javascript.md

 #### Call an Algorithm

-To authenticate with the JavaScript client, simply set your API key with the following:
+To authenticate with the JavaScript client, simply set your API key with the following where `"YOUR_API_KEY"` will automatically set your Algorithmia API key:

 {% highlight javascript %}
 var client = Algorithmia.client("YOUR_API_KEY");